larics/sensor_fusion/README.md

 Q: 0.001 # How much we trust the model
 Qz: 1  #we trust the z axis a bit less than the rest

-#define the sensor we are using and give them a prefix
+#define the sensors we are using and give them a prefix
 Sensor_prefix: [front,back]
 #front sensor, Give each element a prefix front